hk-bui/Champ3d/README.md

 * **FEMM**

   If you want to build 2D mesh with FEMM.
 On Windows, you should have FEMM installed with matlab/octave interface (*femm42\mfiles*).
-  **champ3d** provides also interface tools to build mesh easier, _cf_. *src\meshtools\mesh2dfemm*
+  **Champ3d** provides also an interface to FEMM tools to build mesh much more conveniently.

-**champ3d** is copyright (C) 2023 H-K. Bui and distributed under the terms of the GNU GENERAL PUBLIC LICENSE Version 3.
+**Champ3d** is copyright (C) 2023 H-K. Bui and distributed under the terms of the GNU GENERAL PUBLIC LICENSE Version 3.
 See LICENSE and CREDITS files for more information.